jessehouwing/azure-pipelines-snyk-task/README.md

 # Description

-Snyk provides a quick and simple way to detect insecure package dependencies and optionally enables you to patch/upgrade the insecurities in place.
+Snyk provides a quick and simple way to detect insecure package dependencies and optionally enables you to patch/upgrade the vulnerabilities in place.

 This task supports: